-A community event is organized in the Philippines to screen people using an ultra-portable X-ray and CAD system supported by the iNTP Stop TB also collaborated with partners to provide guidance and support to countries for introducing new diagnostic innovations: Stop TB organized three webinars on the use of targeted next-generation sequencing (tNGS) for detection of DR-TB, jointly with FIND and in collaboration with USAID, Unitaid, the Global Laboratory Initiative and the New Diagnostics Working Group.
-The first webinar shared information on the recent WHO recommendations, implementation resources and country experiences, and was attended by 360 people (1,038 registrations from 108 countries), breaking a Stop TB record.
-The second webinar included presentations by manufacturers on their product lines and described progress in improving the accuracy of assays.
-The third webinar was for TB affected communities and civil society to build a foundation for advocacy.
-Recordings, including in English, French, Portuguese, Spanish and Russian, are online. - Stop TB participated in the Uganda TB Diagnostic Network Assessment in July 2024, acting as the regional lead for the Kigezi region and leading the core capacity assessment around equipment and supplies.
-The assessment resulted in key recommendations that will guide the development of the NTLP's next national strategic plan. - With USAID funding, Stop TB supported the Benin Supranational Reference Laboratory to organize training for Francophone African countries on the detection of paediatric TB, including the use of the simple one step (SOS) method for stool processing.
-The training took place in April 2024.
-Support was also provided for technical assistance missions to three countries, which took place in July, August and September.
+A community event is organized in the Philippines to screen people using an ultra-portable X-ray and CAD system supported by the iNTP Stop TB also collaborated with partners to provide guidance and support to countries in introduction of new diagnostic innovations:

+Three webinars on the use of targeted Next-Generation Sequencing (tNGS) for detection of drug-resistant TB were organized by Stop TB jointly with FIND and in collaboration - with USAID, Unitaid, the Global Laboratory Initiative and the New Diagnostics Working Group.
+The first webinar shared information on the recent WHO recommendations, implementation resources and country experiences, and was attended by almost 400 people (1,038 registrations from 108 countries), breaking a Stop TB record.
+The second webinar included presentations by manufacturers on their product lines and described progress in improving accuracy of assays, and the third webinar was for TBaffected communities and civil society to build a foundation for advocacy.
+Recordings including in English, French, Portuguese, Spanish and Russian are online here. - Diagnostic Network Assessment in July 2024, acting as the regional lead for the Kigezi region and leading the core capacity assessment around equipment and supplies; the assessment resulted in key recommendations that will guide development of the National TB and Leprosy Control Programme's next National Strategic Plan. - With USAID funding, Stop TB supported the Benin Supranational Reference Laboratory in organization of a training for francophone African countries on the detection of pediatric TB, including use of the simple one step (SOS) method for stool processing; the training took place in April 2024.
+Support was also provided for TA missions to three countries, which took place in July, August and September.
 For more information, visit the introducing New Tools Project website.
 Participants in training for Francophone African countries on the detection of paediatric TB, organized by the Benin Supranational Reference Laboratory